 Additional support to the experiment has been provided by QinetiQ through the MOD Long Term Partnering Agreement (LTPA).

 The Army Warfighting Experiment 2018 programme received 122 initial product submissions.
-Approximately 50 products have been selected for the exercise to be put in the hands of soldiers.
+Approximately 50 products were selected for the exercise to be put in the hands of soldiers.

-The equipment being experimented throughout Autonomous Warrior aims to enhance:
+The equipment experimented throughout Autonomous Warrior aimed to enhance:

-Autonomous Warrior will provide an opportunity for forces to train, operate and innovate together, adapting the tactics and the technology through realistic missions.
+Autonomous Warrior provided an opportunity for forces to train, operate and innovate together, adapting the tactics and the technology through realistic missions.
 An ongoing relationship with the US ensures we welcome the US Army to partake in the exercise.
-The forces involved include:
+The forces involved included:

 The data collected during this experiment will be used to test hypotheses and to report near and longer term viability of candidate concepts and the utility of the individual equipment.
-Throughout the exercise, enhancing capability will be at the forefront of all efforts.
+Throughout the exercise, enhancing capability was at the forefront of all efforts.
 Specifically how Robotic and Autonomous Systems could: